doableware/djongo/docs/README.md

 ## Reuse Django Models

  Django is a stable framework with continuous development and enhancements.
 The Django ORM is quite extensive and feature rich.
-Defining *another* ORM to work with MongoDB means reproducing the entire Django ORM again.
-The new ORM needs to constantly align with the Django ORM.
+Defining *another* ORM/ODM to work with MongoDB means reproducing the entire Django ORM again.
+The new ORM/ODM needs to constantly align with the Django ORM.
 The idea behind Djongo is to **reuse** existing Django ORM features by finally translating SQL queries to MongoDB syntax.

  As **SQL syntax will never change** regardless of future additions to Django, by using Djongo your code is now future proof!